laetho/metagraf/readme.md

 **metaGraf** provides a generic structure of metadata about a software component.
-**metagraf** is inspired by the <a href="https://12factor.net">twelve-factor app</a> guidelines to aid automation tasks or decisions about a component or collection of compoenents.
+**metagraf** is inspired by the <a href="https://12factor.net">twelve-factor app</a> methodology to aid automation tasks or decisions about a component or collection of compoenents.

 **metaGraf** operates on an individual or collections of metagraph(s) (software components) to produce metadata or aggregated metadata to support